python/cpython/Doc/library/email.examples.rst

 Here are a few examples of how to use the :mod:`email` package to read, write, and send simple email messages, as well as more complex MIME messages.

-First, let's see how to create and send a simple text message:
+First, let's see how to create and send a simple text message (both the text content and the addresses may contain unicode characters):

 .. literalinclude:: ../includes/email-simple.py

-And parsing RFC822 headers can easily be done by the parse(filename) or parsestr(message_as_string) methods of the Parser() class:
+Parsing RFC822 headers can easily be done by the using the classes from the :mod:`~email.parser` module:

 .. literalinclude:: ../includes/email-headers.py